LIUNA 4 Ice Centre

-Mohawk 4 Ice Centre is a recreation complex located in Mohawk Sports Park on Mountain Brow Boulevard near Mohawk Road East in Hamilton, Ontario, Canada.
+LIUNA 4 Ice Centre (stylized as LiUNA!) is an ice sports recreation complex located in Mohawk Sports Park on Mountain Brow Boulevard near Mohawk Road East in Hamilton, Ontario, Canada.

-At over 136000 sqft, The Mohawk 4 Ice Centre includes 4 NHL sized ice pads, a total of twenty-four change rooms, a large multi-purpose room, sports retail outlet, offices, administration and food and beverage facilities on both floors.
-A conservative estimate of attendance in a single season of use for The Mohawk 4 Ice Centre is over 1,500,000 attendees.
+At over 136000 sqft, LIUNA 4 Ice Centre includes 4 NHL-sized ice pads, a total of twenty-four change rooms, a large multi-purpose room, sports retail outlet, offices, administration and food and beverage facilities on both floors.
+A conservative estimate of attendance in a single season of use for the ice centre is over 1,500,000 attendees.

 It is also the home of the Stoney Creek Oldtimers Hockey Association, Hamilton Junior Bulldogs and the Civic Employees Hockey League.
-It is also the home of Nustadia Recreational Hockey League.
+It is also the home of Nustadia Recreational Hockey League and the Hamilton Steel Hockey Club.